HarHarLinks/matrix-webhook-receiver/README.md

 Companion "receiver" to [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) for [\[matrix\]](https://matrix.org).

-Do you like to receive notifications from software you deploy in matrix?
+Do you like to receive notifications in matrix?

 Matrix Webhook Receiver (MWR) is an add-on for the [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) bridge.
 [Webhooks](https://en.wikipedia.org/wiki/Webhook) are essentially web interfaces for applications to "push" data to.
 The bridge can receive messages in a certain format, which is nice if the notifying app can be configured.
 Often it cannot.